San Antonio de Areco, at just an hour and a half north of the Buenos Aires, is the perfect introduction to Argentine rural and gaucho culture.

 During the week things are slow.
 In some towns, they are completely dead.
 But luckily, Areco is a large enough town that even if you visit Monday through Thursday you will find restaurants open.

-Also, during the week, siesta is still a major part of life here.
-And it starts early.
-The entire town shuts down from around 12:30 until 5 and I am not exaggerating.
+Siesta is still a major part of life here and it starts early.
+The entire town shuts down from around 12:30 until 4:30 and I am not exaggerating.
 With the exception of restaurants open for lunch, nothing will be open.
 No one will be out.

-On the weekends, with the influx of tourism, people are always out and things open all day.
+On the weekends, with the influx of tourism, people are always out and about.
+Shops will close but museums and restaurants are available.
+But always check opening hours in advance to plan your day.

 Things to do in San Antonio de Areco, Argentina